The Puppet Masters (film): Production

 The film was a passion project for executive producer Michael Engelberg, who had shepherded the project through development since the mid 80s with the help of his longtime friend Michael Eisner.
 In order to help with the production, producer Ralph Winter was hired due to his experience on special effects heavy sci-fi films such as the Star Trek film series and Disney had not done a science fiction film of this type under Eisner's stewardship.
 British television director Stuart Orme was offered the opportunity to direct, and as Orme had wanted to direct a science fiction project with no such opportunities in the UK, Orme accepted.

 Screenplay

 The screenplay went through a number of rewrites due to differences between the writers, Terry Rossio and Ted Elliott, who wanted to remain faithful to Heinlein's story, and executives at Disney who wanted an adaptation that they could sell.
 As a result, the final script leaves out some elements of the novel, while portions of the movie follow the basic plot.
 Further rewrites were motivated by cost saving measures such as the replacement of the novel's futuristic setting with a contemporary one, and attempts to distance the film from the various derivative works such as adaptations of The Body Snatchers.

+Reception

+Critical response

+Steven Gaydos of Variety wrote: "Fans of sci-fi master Robert A. Heinlein may turn out for the bigscreen spinning of his 1951 tale The Puppet Masters, but only the most undiscriminating monster-pic buff will come away satisfied."

+Stephen Holden of The New York Times wrote: "Those who cowered in terror through Alien, in which extraterrestrial monsters exploded out of people's bodies, aren't likely to be overly impressed by the invaders in The Puppet Masters, a science-fiction thriller adapted from Robert A. Heinlein's novel."

+Chris Hicks of the Deseret News wrote: "The film's best moments come when the creatures take over the lead characters and their companions fight to bring them back alive.